Zhuolin0212/GOL_Group_10/Results.md

 # Methods
-Each language's buggy code had two bugs.
-One was a compilation bug to test how easy it is to follow the compiler's error message and the second was a logical bug to check how easy it is to grasp and understand the syntax of the language.
+Each language's buggy code has two bugs.
+One is a compilation bug to test how easy it is to follow the compiler's error message and the second is a logical bug to check how easy it is to grasp and understand the syntax of the language.

 For any type of analysis to happen, we have to first collect data!